mydobie/skipMenu/README.md

 This project was heavily inspired by the [SkipTo Project](https://github.com/paypal/skipto), but includes:

 - Separation of typescript and css for easier styling customization
-- Use of Bootstrap classes (but can also be used without Bootstrap)
+- Use of Bootstrap and PatternFly classes (but can also be used without Bootstrap or PatternFly)
 - Separation of typescript into multiple files for easier development
 - Use of webpack to build and bundle files
 - Linting